Keystone Town Markers --- A

 became Greensburgh and by the mid-19th Century, Greensboro.

-NURSERY(taken by Adam Prince) Established 1906.
+NURSERY(taken by William Lawson) Established 1906.
 The former

 Tree Nursery would be the predecessor to Greenwood Furnance State Park.

 The nursery would operate from 1906 until 1993.
 Greenwood Furnace

 by Denny Pine) Founded 1903.
 Famous for chocolate, Hershey was

 laid out by Milton S. Hershey